Week 1: Genome Analytics

 Adding reference files to our directory

-If you look in , you have been provided with a FASTA file of an unknown bacterial genome.
+If you look in /projectnb/bf528/materials/project-0-genome-analytics, you have been provided with your choice of three (as of now) unidentified genomes.

 Generating a samplesheet